Hyundai Motor unveils sweeping executive reshuffle, shares surge

 Group President Albert Biermann, a German former BMW executive, was named head of research and development, replacing longtime executives Yang Woong-chul and Kwon Moon-sik.
 The move was seen as a significant step to bring in fresh ideas at the Korean-dominated group.

-In all, 17 top executives were reassigned across the group including at Hyundai Motor Co (005380.KS) and Kia Motors Corp (000270.KS) - which together form the fifth-biggest automaker in the world.
+In all, 17 top executives were reassigned across the group including at Hyundai Motor Co and Kia Motors Corp - which together form the fifth-biggest automaker in the world.

 The move follows the promotion of Euisun Chung in September to Hyundai Motor’s executive vice chairman, moving him closer to succeeding his 80-year-old father, Mong-Koo Chung, as group chairman.